-4 Life Lessons from a Tree
+4 Life Lessons From A Tree

 For many years now I have routinely hiked the rolling hill terrain in majestic Doughton Park on the Blue Ridge Parkway.
-In route up the grassy knoll you can see in the distance, a singular tree, perched atop.
-Alone it stands, surrounded by a 360 degree view of pastures and distance mountains.
+In route up the grassy knoll, you can see in the distance, a singular tree, perched atop.
+Alone it stands, surrounded by a 360-degree view of pastures and distant mountains.
 When reaching the top, one stands in awe at the beauty everywhere the eyes look, and you are simply compelled to throw arms open wide and belt out, “The hills are alive, with the sound of music”.
-But, I am relentlessly drawn to this singular tree, standing atop of this grassy mountain, with beauty all around.
+But, I am relentlessly drawn to this singular tree, standing atop this grassy mountain, with beauty all around.
 I have known all along, there are lessons to learn from this tree but it has taken many hikes, both solo and with others, for the tree to reveal its lessons.
 Here is what I have learned.

 #1.
 It is okay to stand alone and standing alone is often when you gain the most perspective and have the best views.